suryajeetlondhe/flutter_interview_questions/README.md

 }

 ---

-135) 🔹What is a Mixin?
+135.🔹What is a Mixin?
+---
 A mixin in Dart is a way to reuse a class's functionality in multiple class hierarchies.
+It
-It allows you to add the capabilities of other classes to your class without extending them.
+     allows you to add the capabilities of other classes to your class without extending them.

 🔍 Purpose: